 Step 3:

-Heat oil in a non-stick frying pan over medium heat.
-Drop in spoonfuls of the mixture and flatten slightly with a spatula.
-Cook for 5–6 minutes per side until golden brown and crispy.
+Heat the cooking oil in a large non-stick frying pan over a medium heat.
+Drop large spoonfuls of the batter into the hot oil, flattening them slightly with a spatula, and fry for 5 to 6 minutes on each side until they are golden and crisp.

 Step 4: